In the midst of chaos and uncertainty, find stability inside you.

 Join us for eight weeks of mindfulness training in which you will be taught progressive skills in mindfulness through presentations, guided practices and enquiry sessions.

-This online course runs over eight weekly sessions and will be offered twice this year:
+This course runs over eight weekly sessions over the following dates:

 The eight-week course works incrementally to grow our mindfulness muscle and sustain our own practice within a network of group support.
 In the group sessions, everyone’s contribution is valued and together we can learn, share and grow our resilience and sense of equanimity.
 Studies show that when we share in groups, we feel a sense of connection ,as opposed to feeling isolated and lonely.
 This greatly affects our sense of well-being, which in turn affects our overall health, including our immunity.

 The following topics will be taught in a practical way:

 - Introduction to mindfulness and neuroscience

 - The body as a place to stay present

 - Exploring the undercurrent of thoughts